Lesson 81: Pronunciation Pairs

 For example, think about the words Ship and Sheep.
 If you make the vowel sound too long or too short, you might say a completely different word!
 It is very important to practice listening to these sounds so your brain can learn to separate them.

-Go to the next tab to listen to the different word pairs, then test your ears in the Practice tab!
+Go to the next tab to listen to the different word pairs, then test your ears in the Listen tab!

 សំឡេងស្រៈខ្លី និងវែង